 the Holy Spirit.
-Depart in peace +; forgiven sinners praised the triune God in psalms, hymns and spiritual songs, praying together and in solitude for all people especially for those in authority, but also for those in need, suffering and in bondage, for the pastors, deans and bishops of the Church, the Seminary and all who teach and all who learn, for unbelievers, heathens and those no longer going to church or the sacraments, for the conversion of Jews, Muslims and other idolatersblasphemers, for the upkeep and support of orphans and widows, foreigners, travellers, the unemployed and ill, the poor and ill, the outcast and dying; for good weather, peace and prosperity - the delivery from all evil - just as Jesus has taught us and all his followers to pray in the "Our Father".
+Depart in peace +4; forgiven sinners praised the triune God in psalms, hymns and spiritual songs, praying together and in solitude for all people especially for those in authority, but also for those in need, suffering and in bondage, for the pastors, deans and bishops of the Church, the Seminary and all who teach and all who learn, for unbelievers, heathens and those no longer going to church or the sacraments, for the conversion of Jews, Muslims and other idolatersblasphemers, for the upkeep and support of orphans and widows, foreigners, travellers, the unemployed and ill, the poor and ill, the outcast and dying; for good weather, peace and prosperity - the delivery from all evil - just as Jesus has taught us and all his followers to pray in the "Our Father".
 52 written sermons in isiZulu/seTswana were distributed by hard-copy, but also in the internet so that everybody would be blessed by God's word - and that even those congregations without a pastor, could have an elder reading these for edification in the true faith as congregations far and wide.
+We should encourage our members to gather Sundays around God's word, sing with the hymnal and pray together with the Christian Church.

 Sick people were visited and taken care of.
 Pastors celebrate the Lord's Supper with their congregations Sunday for Sunday and they bring these most holy and divine gifts to the shut-ins thus providing the most precious offerings of our Lord and saviour in the true Body and Blood given/shed for us and for the forgiveness of all our sins, so that we may be in him and he in us and nothing can ever separate us from him just as we thankfully sing: "I have eaten Jesus' body, I have drunk his blood; now he cannot forget me, I remain in him and he in me.
-My God, I pray through Christ's blood, make sure my end is good."
-This is in the Kopelo Hymn Nr.
-316: "Jesu, Jesu, Montshwedi s'fapaanong, a ke swe ka kagiso, Mong".
-Everywhere we believe and confess that this is "the true treasure of the Church - namely the Most Holy Gospel of the glory and the grace of God."
-[Luther's 62nd Thesis, 1517] That is why everywhere in our Church the people venerate the Lord's supper with fervour and adoration, respect and thanksgiving towards God.
-We kneel at the Lord's prayer and especially at the recitation of the words of institution and during the distribution, we don't photograph and refrain from other distractions as we are dedicated to listen carefully to God's holiest institution and Christ's last testament - that demands all our attention and most focused celebration.
-We as pastors ebd.
+My God, I pray through Christ's blood, make sure my end is good."5 This is in the Kopelo Hymn Nr.
+316: "Jesu, Jesu, Montshwedi s'fapanong, a ke swe ka kagiso, Mong".6 Everywhere we believe and confess that this is "the true treasure of the Church - namely the Most Holy Gospel of the glory and the grace of God."
+[Luther's 62nd Thesis, 1517]7 That is why everywhere in our Church the people venerate the Lord's supper with fervour and adoration, respect and thanksgiving towards God.
+We kneel at the Lord's prayer and especially at the recitation of the words of